Are you looking for reliable wireless internet service in Steamboat Springs, Colorado?

 - We’re Constantly Expanding Our Network Of Antennas To Serve You Better

-Steamboat Springs is a beautiful little city nestled in Northern Colorado’s Yampa Valley, and a place that ZIRKEL Wireless is proud to call home.
-With a population of just around 12,000 people, Steamboat is best known for its world class ski resort which boast six peaks, including Mount Werner.
+Steamboat Springs is a beautiful little city nestled in Northern Colorado’s Yampa Valley and a place that ZIRKEL Wireless is proud to call home.
+With a population of just around 12,000 people, Steamboat is best known for its world-class ski resort which boasts six peaks, including Mount Werner.

 What Steamboat Springs may lack in size, it more than makes up for in personality.
 In addition to the ski area, famous for its “Champagne Powder,” Steamboat boasts amazing geothermal hot springs that have been revered for their therapeutic properties for over 100 years.
 In fact, it’s these amazing hot springs that inspired the city’s name: Fur trappers visiting the area in the late 1800s heard the bubbling sound of one of the local hot springs and thought it sounded like a steamboat coming down the Yampa River.